Video Game: One Piece Unlimited World Red

 - Video Game Dashing: Several variants are spread throughout the characters move sets.

 - Video Game Settings: Given the wacky places that Luffy and his crew go to, this was almost inevitable.
-Hail Fire Peaks is the game's first level.
+Hail Fire Peaks is the game's first and last level.